 The Hofner Shorty is half that price at only $150.

-Overall weight and portability was the #1 concern of mine, but price obviously plays a huge factor as well.
+Overall weight and portability were the #1 concern of mine, but price obviously plays a huge factor as well.
 It seemed silly to pay double the price for a guitar that is only 5” shorter (thanks to the lack of headstock) and just about one pound lighter.

 Besides, this is a guitar for traveling, which will undoubtedly inflict a few bumps and bruises along the way.
 Each one of those bumps and bruises hurts a lot more when it cost you that much more out of pocket.